shuiruge/arxiv-suggestion/README.md

 ### Reading arXiv while Updating Your Personal Data

 `axs.read_arxiv` sorts papers in the order that the papers are regarded as interesting to you, suggested by NB.
 Your data is read from `./personal_data`.
 If you do be interested in it, type `y`; if not, type `n`; if you do not know, type `Enter`; and if you want to break, type `b`.
 In the end, it will update your personal data, but will not write your updated personal data into `./personal_data`.

+Following arXiv API, `axs.read_arxiv` contains three arguments. `start` and `max_results` means you read the `start`th most recent updated paper to the `start + max_results`th.
+And `search_query` can be category of arXiv, as we practically take.
+In this instance, I will set it to be `'gr-qc'`.
+I You can change it to be anything you like listed [herein](https://arxiv.org/help/api/user-manual#subject_classifications).

 ```python